You Can Call Yourself an Indiana Hoosier

 - Create your computer account and set up your IU email account.
 To create your accounts, you'll need your university ID number (included in your letter of admission).
 You must set up your computer account to establish your IU email account, apply for housing, pay your enrollment deposit, and schedule New Student Orientation.
 It will take 24-48 hours for your accounts to be activated.
 Please note that even if you have already created an initial IU computer account when you applied, you still need to click on the link above in order to set up your primary IU email address and gain access to additional IT accounts and services.

 - Pay your enrollment deposit.
 For freshmen entering in the fall semester, the non-refundable $100 deposit holds your place in the incoming class and must be submitted by May 1 at intenttoenroll.indiana.edu.
 (If you were admitted after May 1, you have three weeks after you were notified of your acceptance to submit your enrollment deposit.)
 The deposit will be credited as a payment toward your first-semester expenses.
-Freshmen who are beginning their studies in the summer or spring semesters (and all transfers) must indicate their intent to enroll at IU through the same website: intenttoenroll.indiana.edu.
+Freshmen and transfers who are beginning their studies in the spring semester must indicate their intent to enroll at IU through the same website: intenttoenroll.indiana.edu.

 - Apply for housing.
-The housing application will be available in January.
 All undergraduate first-year students (with some exceptions) are required to live in campus residence halls.
 Applying for housing is the first step we encourage all admitted students to take, even if you’re not positive you’re going to attend IU.
 The housing application fee is $300, $200 of which is refundable if you notify RPS at email@example.com by July 1 that you will not be attending IU.

 - Register for New Student Orientation.
 Starting in mid-March, the Office of First Year Experience Programs will send out official invitations to students.
 Freshmen entering for the fall semester must have paid the $100 enrollment deposit to receive an invitation.